hoodrunio/explorer-backend/README.md

   </a>
 </p>

+This repo only serves as API for the UI and is not integrated with it.

+The UI repo can be found [here.](https://github.com/testnetrunn/explorer-ui-v2)

 **Explorer backend is an app:**
 - Deals with blockchain nodes.
 - Supports our database implementation.
-- Provides a nice REST & websocket API.
+- Provides REST & websocket API.

 # To-do